Vis4Sense/student-projects/2024-2025/Ningbo Wei/weekly.md

 ## week02, Oct 7th
 - set up a minimal working demo
 - joined the meeting, get to know ways to access some LLM api.
+    - https://www.gradio.app/; Gradio is the fastest way to demo your machine learning model with a friendly web interface so that anyone can use it, anywhere!